 - 1.1 The Clean Neighbourhoods and Environment Act 2005 brought in new powers for local authorities to be able to deal with problems associated with irresponsible dog ownership.
-Dog Control Orders (DCO's) replace the previous system of byelaws for the control of dogs as well as the Dogs (Fouling of Land) Act 1996, the powers of, which, are repealed upon adoption of Dog Control Orders. - 1.2 To advise the Board of progress in the process of declaring Dog Control Orders within the Borough and the findings of the previously undertaken public consultation exercise. - 1.3 To share with the Board, of comments from the Safer Halton Policy & Performance Board.
+Dog Control Orders replace the previous system of byelaws for the control of dogs as well as the Dogs (Fouling of Land) Act 1996, the powers of which are repealed upon adoption of dog control orders. - 1.2 These powers enable local authorities to deal with the minority of irresponsible dog owners. - 1.3 To advise the Board of progress in the process of declaring Dog Control Orders within the Borough and the findings of the public consultation. - 1.4 To advise the board of comments from the Safer Halton Policy & Performance Board. - 1.5 This report was previously considered at the meeting of the Executive Board Sub Committee on 27th May when it was deferred for clarification and further information.

-2.0 RECOMMENDATION: That the Board approves:
+2.0 RECOMMENDATION: